SS Wanganui: Winding up of the Wanganui Steam Navigation Company and subsequent Sail of the Vessel

 In April 1872 with the SS St Kilda laid up as the Inspectors of Steamers failing to grant and extension of it Certificate until extensive repair were done.
 An extraordinary meeting of share holders in the Wanganui Steam Navigation Company was called at the companies offices to consider voluntarily winding up the company.
 With debts due to the Bank of New Zealand of £2076 7s 7d and repairs to the SS St Kilda estimated at £3100, the directors recommended winding up the company as soon as the sale of the SS Wanganui and SS St Kilda was completed.
 The adoption of the recommendation was carried 23 to 5 on 2 April 1872.

-It was then reported that the Steamers of the Wanganui Steam Navigation Company were sold wit the SS Wanganui being purchased for £8500 by Messrs Houghton and Co. of Dunedin and the SS St Kilda by Messrs John Davidson and Co for £1750.
+It was then reported that the Steamers of the Wanganui Steam Navigation Company were sold with the SS Wanganui being purchased for £8500 by Messrs Houghton and Co. of Dunedin and the SS St Kilda by Messrs John Davidson and Co for £1750.
 Of the 5 incompleted charters along the West Coast these were reduced to 2 where the first was to be undertaken W.S.N company whilst the final was to be undertaken by Messrs Houghton and Co. of Dunedin.

 At a subsequent shareholders meeting when matters wound up after paying expenses of liquidation a sum of 7 or 8 shillings would be paid per share to the shareholders.